Why Are Free Tools Getting Better?

 Limitation: Slow for complex genomes.
 Queue times can exceed 10 minutes during peak usage.
 No secondary structure analysis.

-For best results, combine tools: design primers with Primer3Plus, check specificity with NCBI Primer-BLAST, then validate Tm, GC%, and secondary structures with OligoPool Primer Analyzer using your exact salt conditions.
+A practical sequence is to design primers with Primer3Plus, check specificity with NCBI Primer-BLAST, then review Tm, GC%, and secondary structures with OligoPool Primer Analyzer using your exact salt conditions.

 Key Takeaways

 - No single tool does everything.
-The best workflow combines 2–3 tools for design, specificity, and analysis.
+The best approach combines 2-3 tools for design, specificity, and analysis.

 - Privacy matters.
 If you work with proprietary sequences, choose client-side tools that never transmit your data.